qwertyquerty/collision/README.md

 ##### *func* `get_centroid()` &rarr; `collision.vec`

 Get the centroid of the polygon.
-The arithmatic mean of all of the points.
+The arithmetic mean of all of the points.

 ------